-5.2 Comparison with modelled accumulation
+5.2 Comparison with modeled accumulation

 The along-track radar-derived accumulation rates were gridded to the MAR grid for comparison.
-The mean-local, radar-derived accumulation rate was used when gridding.
-Because OIB flightlines are not spatially homogenous, each MAR grid cell represents a different number of radar-derived values, so grid cells are not sampled equally.
+The mean-local, radarderived accumulation rate was used when gridding.
+Because OIB flight lines are not spatially homogenous, each MAR grid cell represents a different number of radar-derived values, so grid cells are not sampled equally.
 With this discrepancy noted, this gridding method is still the most straightforward approach for this comparison.
 Figure 10 shows the difference between the radar-derived and MAR accumulation rates.
-The mean difference for all years is low (0.02 m w.e. a-1).
-Table 1 shows the annual variability of the mean difference, which is low for every year except 2010, when large differences are seen over the southeast coastal region of the GrIS (Figure 10).
+The mean difference for all years is low (0.02 m w.e. a^{-1}).
+Table 1 shows the annual variability of the mean differences are seen over the southeastern coastal region of the GrIS (Fig. 10).